-Just today as I was browsing through my instagram account, I noticed people posting pictures of fall recipes.
+Just today as I was browsing through my Instagram account, I noticed people posting pictures of fall recipes.
 Fall recipes?!
-Has time flown by that quickly that I didn't even notice that it was now fall?
+Has time flown by that quickly that I didn't even notice that the seasons have changed?
 Here I am holding on to this amazing pappardelle with corn pesto recipe when corn and tomatoes are no longer in season!
-Thankfully in California, there's still an abundance of corn and tomatoes available for me to continue enjoying this meal, because let me tell you...it's a real winner.
+Thankfully in California, there's still an abundance of corn and tomatoes available for me to continue enjoying this meal because let me tell you...it's a real winner.
 If you can still find these ingredients in your area, I must insist you try this recipe!

 - 1 cup semolina